IDCubed/oms-docs/sources/get_started/first_steps.rst

   configuration, and fluff that is needed on an OMS host.
-* and finally, used the ``oms.admin`` salt state to wrap up some last-minute details, such as cloning the entire OMS source code to ``/var/oms/src/`` and installing both the oms-deploy and oms-admin python pacakge.
+* and finally, used the ``oms.admin`` salt state to wrap up some last-minute details, such as cloning the entire OMS source code to ``/var/oms/src/`` and installing both the oms-deploy and oms-admin python package.

 .. todo::